Parent & Student Information

 The Department does not provide personal accident insurance for students.
 Parents and guardians are responsible for paying the cost of medical treatment for injured students including any transport costs.
 Student accident insurance policies are available from some commercial insurers.
 These cover a range of medical expenses not covered by Medicare and Private Health Insurance.

 Werribee Secondary College takes images of students during classes, excursions, sporting events and many other activities in order to capture aspects of the school’s programs and its students.
-In addition to this we would like to publicly recognise the achievements of our students.
-We do not publish personal contact details, i.e. home phone numbers, addresses or personal email addresses in any of the media.
-We endeavour to protect each student’s privacy in a number of ways:
+In addition to this we would like to publicly recognise the achievements of our students via our newsletter, social media, website or local publications.
+We do not publish personal contact details, i.e. phone numbers, addresses, or personal email addresses in any of the media.

-Tick the appropriate box on your enrolment form for permission to publish photos of your child, their achievements or work in any of the above media.
+Tick the appropriate box on your enrolment form to provide permission to publish photos of your child, their achievements or work in any of the above media.
 You may change your permission in the future by contacting our office.

 SERVICES